hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/dedup.md

 ```
 |Value|Definition|
 |:----|:---------|
-DEDUP | Required
+DEDUP | Required.
-dataset | Input dataset to process
+dataset | Input dataset to process.
-condition | A comma-delimited list of expressions or key fields in the dataset that defines "duplicate" records
+condition | A comma-delimited list of expressions or key fields in the dataset that defines "duplicate" records.

 <br>